mbaranr/mbaranr.github.io/_posts/2025-10-25-graduation.md

 <em>But I do understand that with risk failing is sometimes inevitable.
 I go as far to say that if you don’t fail, you are not even trying.</em>

-<em>Mario Vargas Llosa, Peru’s only Nobel Laureate, rest in peace, once said: “Good literature is not a product of happiness."</em>
+<em>Mario Vargas Llosa, Peru’s only Nobel Laureate, once said: “Good literature is not a product of happiness."</em>

 <em>So if you’re looking to write a memorable story for your life, expect to fall face first here and there.</em>